PixelMelt/FragBot/README.md

 # Fragrun-Bot
 A hypixel skyblock bot that allows a user to run dungeons without a party.
 There are whitelist and blacklisting options to share the bot with your friends or guildmates.

+# New hypixel changes
+Due to the new changes to limbo the bot may get stuck and not be able to recieve party invites, it will try to fix this itself but if it fails you may need to run the `fix` command. (see bottom of readme for commands)

 # Setup
 To use this bot in perticular you need...

 #1 An alt account in the same hypixel guild as you. (could be changed in later updates)

-#2 Nodejs installed on your computer.
+#2 Nodejs and NPM installed on your computer.

 #3 Intelligence.